chenkel-data/grpo-taxi/README.md

 * Initial tests with a more detailed prompt containing a single example of the map showed even worse results, as the LLM consistently adhered to the example.
 This suggests that a zero-shot prompt is more suitable.

 * We use a short response length (128 tokens), which may be too limited for the model to develop proper reasoning.
 In the paper, the LLM is allowed to generate outputs of up to 12,000 tokens (Figure 3 in the paper).
 A longer response length might be necessary for effective reasoning.
-They also found that the "AHA moment" requires a sufficient number of tokens, allowing the model to allocate more thinking time on the problem by reevaluating its approach.
+They also found that the "aha moment" requires a sufficient number of tokens, allowing the model to allocate more thinking time on the problem by reevaluating its approach.

 ## How can you contribute?

-We could explore reasoning for other environments offered by gymnasium, or leverage them to generate new kind of data / benchmarks for better reasoning models.
+Reasoning in other environments offered by gymnasium could be explored, or leverage them to generate new kind of reasoning data / benchmarks for better reasoning models.

+# References & Acknowledgments

+* [Open-R1](https://github.com/huggingface/open-r1) - Fully open reproduction of DeepSeek-R1